rtib/tib-debnet/README.markdown

 * manual

 ###Configuring the loopback interface
-Currently there is on a single way to create a configuration on the loopback interface.
+Currently there is only a single way to create a configuration on the loopback interface.

 ```puppet